This page provides information to help you plan an Anthos Service Mesh upgrade. We recommend that you also review the Istio upgrade notes.

 revision label, which serves as an identifier for the

-You then migrate workloads to the new control plane by setting the same
+To migrate workloads to the new control plane:

 Customize the control plane